Heat pump installation training and certification UK

 - Energy efficiency for domestic heating — City and Guilds 6084 or equivalent

-If you're a Gas Safe registered heating engineer with a few years on the tools, you almost certainly have most of these already.
-If you're coming from plumbing or renewables, check your existing certificates against this list before booking a course.
+If you're a Gas Safe registered heating engineer, you probably have most of these.
+If you're from plumbing or renewables, compare your certificates to this list before enrolling.

 The main heat pump qualifications

-There are two main qualification routes recognised for MCS purposes in the UK.
+Two main qualifications are recognised for MCS in the UK.

-BPEC Level 3 Award in Heat Pump Systems — BPEC (the Building and Plumbing Engineering Council) offers a qualification specifically mapped to the National Occupational Standards for heat pump installation.
-The full title is the BPEC Domestic Air Source Heat Pump and Domestic Ground Source Heat Pump qualification.
-It covers system design, heat loss calculations, commissioning, and fault-finding.
-Most BPEC courses run over four days, though this varies depending on your prior experience.
+BPEC Level 3 Award in Heat Pump Systems — BPEC offers a qualification aligned with the National Occupational Standards for heat pump installation.
+This includes system design, heat loss calculations, commissioning, and fault-finding.
+Most BPEC courses last four days, though this can vary.

-City and Guilds Level 3 Award in the Installation and Maintenance of Heat Pump Systems — City and Guilds offers an equivalent qualification.
-Some training centres run City and Guilds rather than BPEC; both are accepted for MCS purposes.
+City and Guilds Level 3 Award in the Installation and Maintenance of Heat Pump Systems — City and Guilds offers a similar qualification.
+Some centres offer City and Guilds instead of BPEC; both are valid for MCS.

-You can find approved training centres through the Energy Saving Trust's heat pump installer toolkit and directly on the MCS website's course finder.
+Find approved training centres through the Energy Saving Trust's heat pump installer toolkit and the MCS website's course finder.

 MCS certification

-MCS (Microgeneration Certification Scheme) certification is what allows you to install heat pumps under the BUS scheme and issue the certificates homeowners need.
-Without it, you can physically install a heat pump, but the homeowner cannot claim the grant and the installation won't be formally certified.
+MCS (Microgeneration Certification Scheme) certification lets you install heat pumps under the BUS scheme and provide the necessary certificates.
+Without it, you can install a heat pump, but the homeowner can't claim the grant and the installation won't be certified.

-MCS certification is held at company level, not individual level.
-So you need to either set up your own MCS-certified company or work under an MCS-certified employer.
+MCS certification is at the company level.
+You need to either establish your own MCS-certified company or work for one.
 The process involves:

 - Completing an MCS-approved heat pump qualification (BPEC or City and Guilds)